cpraveen/cpraveen.github.io/comp/brew.md

 brew install youtube-dl
 ```

-Install specific version of gcc
+Install specific version of gcc that you need

 ```shell
 brew install gcc@9